JosefinE7/MS2_SpaceStation/README.md

 * Gallery section

   - This section has a photo gallery containing 9 pictures taken of/on/around the ISS.
 The gallery uses the jQuery plugin Magnific Popup to make the image light up when the mouse hovers over the image.
-All the images grow into full size when clicked and can be rotated through.
+All the images grow into full size which covers most of the screen when clicked, the gallery can be rotated through.

 * Quotes/Astronaut section